 Indeed, previous analyses correlating butterfly population size measured by the UK Butterfly Monitoring Scheme (UKBMS) with weather data had concluded that warm summer weather was the key positive factor associated with numbers of adult butterflies in most species1,2.

-Last year, however, a team of scientists from the University of East Anglia, Butterfly Conservation and the Centre for Ecology & Hydrology (CEH) published new research into the effects of weather on the abundance of UK butterflies3.
+In 2017, however, a team of scientists from the University of East Anglia, Butterfly Conservation and the Centre for Ecology & Hydrology (CEH) published new research into the effects of weather on the abundance of UK butterflies3.

 The study, which examined the impact of extreme climatic events on UK butterfly populations over the period 1976-2012, and looked for effects across all life cycle stages, confirmed the importance of warm weather during the adult flight period but also uncovered strong effects during winter.
 The researchers found that extreme winter warmth exerted significant detrimental effects in just over half (51%) of the 41 species that were analysed.
 Extreme winter warmth was defined as days with a maximum temperature that was two standard deviations higher than the mean daily maximum temperature for the winter period at each UKBMS transect site.